Sket Dance: Manga

-Outside Japan, the series is licensed by Tong Li Publishing in Taiwan, by Kazé in France, by Elex Media Komputindo in Indonesia, and by Kim Đồng Publishing House in Vietnam.

 Anime

 In October 2010, an anime television series adaptation of Sket Dance was announced.
 Animated by Tatsunoko Production and directed by Keiichiro Kawaguchi, the series was broadcast for seventy-seven episodes on TV Tokyo from April 7, 2011, to September 27, 2012.

 The series has been published in numerous DVD volumes.
-The first DVD compilation of Sket Dance was released on August 28, 2011, with individual volumes being released monthly.
-As of May 24, 2013, 26 individual volumes have been released.
+The first DVD compilation of Sket Dance was released on August 28, 2011, and the 26th and last on May 24, 2013.

 An original video animation (OVA) was released on February 4, 2013, bundled with the 29th volume of the manga.

-In September 2021, in commemoration of the anime's 10th anniversary, it was announced that a Blu-ray box set, titled "Sket Dance Memorial Complete Blu-ray", is set to be released on December 24, 2021.
-It will include the seventy-seven episodes and the 2013 OVA.
+In September 2021, in commemoration of the anime's 10th anniversary, it was announced that a Blu-ray box set, titled "Sket Dance Memorial Complete Blu-ray", would be released on December 24 of that same year.
+It included the 2013 OVA.

 On October 15, 2021, the first 25 episodes became available for streaming in Japan on Amazon Prime Video.
 Episodes 26 to 51 were made available on November 15, and episodes 52 to 77 were made available on December 15.